zenna/Sigma.jl/README.md

 will return a sample.

 More interestingly, we can __conditionally sample__.
-First we have to construct a ConditionalRandomVariable using `cond`.
+First we have to construct a ConditionalRandVar using `cond`.
 We can sample from the conditional distribution simply using rand.

 ```julia